 Appreciate your value.

-One thing I do whenever I’m in the slump of self-doubt is I remind myself of the good things I’ve already accomplished in life.
+One thing I do whenever I’m in a slump of self-doubt is reminding myself of the good things I’ve already accomplished in life.
 I recall those times when I’ve succeeded at something and linger at that moment until I feel better.